-FY23 DCPS BUDGET GUIDE
+FY24 DCPS BUDGET GUIDE

 Welcome and Introduction

-This investment reflects the critical work that each of you does in supporting our students on the pathway to success.
-You can now go to dcpsbudget.com to see your school’s initial budget allocation for next year.
-There, you can also explore the FY23 DCPS Budget Pocket Guide, a mobile-friendly resource to learn more about how school budgets are developed.
+Budget allocation worksheets for each school in DC Public Schools are now available online at dcpsbudget.com.
+There, you can also explore the FY24 DCPS Budget Pocket Guide, a mobile-friendly resource to learn more about how school budgets are developed.

 How Funding is Allocated to Schools

 The school budget model that DCPS uses allocates funding to provide equitable resources so every student can excel.
 Updated last year, the DCPS budget model is based on three factors: enrollment, targeted support and year-over-year stability.
 Schools will receive funding aligned to their student enrollment and level of need.
 Schools will also receive additional funds to support students with greater needs.

 School principals and their Local School Advisory Teams (LSATs) will now build a FY24 budget that covers required positions and make recommendations on flexible spending areas.
 This month, LSATs will continue their work to guide key budget decisions based on school-level priorities.
 Then, school principals will submit their school budget to DCPS central office by March 1, so Mayor Bowser’s entire District budget can go to the DC Council for approval this spring.

 As we prepare for the next school year with this important step in our budgeting process, I want to reflect on the hard work, dedication and creativity that is on display every day in our schools.
 Thank you again for all you do.

 FY24 Budget Guide Updates

 This section provides a high-level overview of what is new or has changed in the DCPS school funding model and the budget development guide from Fiscal Year 2023 (FY23) to Fiscal Year 2024 (FY24).